1,000+ Opportunities

 Thank you for your patience as we work to get it back online.

-Based on current listing details, eligibility includes: Urban communities with populations over 25,000 and tribes in Washington.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Urban communities with populations over 25,000 and tribes in Washington.
+Confirm the full requirements in the official notice before applying.

 Planning for Recreation Access is a grant from the Washington State Recreation and Conservation Office that funds planning projects in communities lacking adequate access to outdoor recreation opportunities.
 The program prioritizes diverse urban neighborhoods, small rural communities, and applicants less experienced with RCO's grant process.
 Eligible projects include long-range recreation planning, pre-design and permitting for parks or athletic facilities, and master planning or feasibility studies for parks and trails.
 Eligible applicants include cities, counties, towns, Native American tribes, nonprofits, and special purpose districts.
 Awards reach up to $200,000 for site-specific projects, with the application window opening July 2026.